carlbennettnz/podopto/README.md

 # Podopto

-The lecture recording and distrubtion system used by VUW, Panopto, allows you to subscribe to a course's lectures as a podcast.
+The lecture recording and distribution system used by VUW, Panopto, allows you to subscribe to a course's lectures as a podcast.
 This is useful, but the recordings are often a a bit crappy.

 * Usually only audio in the right channel.
 * Lots of audio noise, making it hard to hear.